YousefAbaas/Aidora/README.md

 ## License

-This project is currently distributed under a **proprietary license**.
-The source code, design, assets, and associated project materials are not licensed for unrestricted redistribution or commercial reuse without permission from the project owner.
+Aidora is an open-source project originally created and maintained by **Yousef Abbas**.

+Copyright © 2026 Yousef Abbas.

+This project is licensed under the **Apache License 2.0**.
+You are free to use, modify, and distribute this project in accordance with the license.
+If you fork, modify, or redistribute Aidora, please preserve the original copyright notices, license information, and attribution.

 ---